josephmate/java-by-experiments/spark_protobuf/README.md

 == TODO ==

-1. copy word count sample and get it running
+1. DONE: copy word count sample and get it running
 2. try to convert it ot character count
 3. create a fake, denormalized protobuf model for a library with most of the entries in the same genre